 "We still have to do some thorough tests.
 Constantly changing is always difficult to control everything as we would like".

 Just think of fuel: in Hungary only Ferrari had four different types of fuel.
-First, however, riders will take a few days off.
-It seems that Senna, after the comforting victory in Hungary, will go by boat with Berger (perhaps in Sardinia).
-Alesi will enjoy the sun on the yacht of Piquet, near Santa Margherita: no fear of the shark, the Frenchman says that he meets every day in the circuits and that now he is accustomed.
+First, however, drivers will take a few days off.
+It seems that Senna, after the comforting victory in Hungary, will go away by boat with Berger (perhaps to Sardinia).
+Alesi will enjoy the sun on tPiquet’s yacht, near Santa Margherita: no fear of sharks, the Frenchman says that he meets them every day in the circuits and that now he is used to it.

-For Prost, however, mini-holidays in the family waiting to return to the track, since from Wednesday almost all the teams (but Ferrari will be present only Thursday) will meet in Monza for a series of tests.
-Work that should serve for the Italian Grand Prix, but that in reality will be aimed especially at the race in Spa, when McLaren and Williams will be subjected to the test of the truth.
-One is not in the conscience of Alain Prost and therefore one cannot know if he will sleep soundly in these hours.
-Because the French Machiavellian, before leaving the Hungarian circuit, performs Sunday evening in a sensational revelation.
+For Prost, however, mini-holidays by his family waiting to return to the track, since from Wednesday almost all the teams (but Ferrari will be present only Thursday) will meet in Monza for a series of tests.
+A work that should serve for the Italian Grand Prix, but that in reality will be aimed especially at the race in Spa, when McLaren and Williams will be subjected to the test of the truth.
+No one is in the conscience of Alain Prost and therefore one cannot know if he will sleep soundly in these hours.
+Because the French Machiavellian, before leaving the Hungarian circuit, on Sunday evening makes a sensational revelation.

 "Much has been said about my future at Ferrari and my career.
-The only thing I can point out is that they are preparing revolutions in Formula 1, before the end of the season".
+The only thing I can point out is that they are plotting a revolution in Formula 1, before the end of the season".

-In pronouncing this sentence, Prost uses the word mess.
+In pronouncing this sentence, Prost uses the word “mess”.
 In more common terms: end of the world.
-And because chambard also means noise, it must be a huge thing, a revolution.
+And because “chambard” also means noise, it must be a huge thing, a revolution.
 The person concerned does not give any other explanation.
-So we must be in the field of hypotheses.
+So this is in the field of hypotheses.
 The first question that comes to mind is this: does the big change affect him directly or is it related to other important Formula 1 characters?
-Let’s count the various possibilities, based on what it has been said in these months in the environment.
-The first one.
-Prost leaves Ferrari to accept the offers of Ligier that is preparing, along with Renault and other major industries in the sector, to form a large national team.
+There are various possibilities, based on what has been said in these months in the environment.
+The first one: Prost leaves Ferrari to accept the offers of Ligier that is preparing, along with Renault and other major industries in the sector, to form a large national team.
 Initially there was talk of John Barnard being hired as a designer.
-Ligier announced last week that she had taken the experienced specialist Gerard Ducarouge.
+Ligier announced last week that they had appointed the experienced specialist Gerard Ducarouge.
 If Barnard had been there, the company could not have started before 1993, due to the slowness of the English coach.
-With Ducarouge could be anticipated.
-The second one.
-Ferrari takes Senna.
+With Ducarouge it could be anticipated.
+The second one: Ferrari takes Senna.
 And Prost goes back to McLaren, because Ron Dennis' team wouldn’t have many options.
-Another solution, more imaginative, could include a lap of drivers: Senna at Ferrari, Prost at Williams and Mansell at McLaren.
-The third one.
-Senna and Prost, who have made peace (it seems authentic, even if both are waiting for counter-tests), are preparing to run in the same team.
+Another solution, more imaginative, could include a trade of drivers: Senna to Ferrari, Prost to Williams and Mansell to McLaren.
+The third one: Senna and Prost, who have made peace (it seems authentic, even if both are waiting for counter-tests), are preparing to run in the same team.
 Ferrari, Williams or McLaren?
-As specified, it’s just conjecture.
+As specified, it is just conjecture.
 The only thing certain, according to Prost’s assertions, is that something sensational will happen.
-And this something (it’s the most mysterious side of the story) should happen before the end of the season.
+And this something (it is the most mysterious side of the story) should happen before the end of the season.
 And that complicates things even more.
 All that remains is to investigate and wait.
 In the coming days there will certainly be reactions and developments.
-Meanwhile, the Frenchman who always complains about the press, especially the Italian one, could be offered a place as an assault journalist with his continuous scoops.
-In this week he once again took Ferrari by surprise, revealing that the Maranello team has tried in Budapest an engine feeding system with mobile horns.
-System the team denied existed...
+Meanwhile, the Frenchman who always complains about the press, especially the Italian one, could be offered a place as an in-depth reporter with his continuous scoops.
+This week he once again took Ferrari by surprise, revealing that the Maranello team had tested in Budapest an engine feeding system with mobile horns.
+A system whose existence was denied by the team…